jiagengjie/Estimating-Genetic-Parameters/README.md

-# Estimating Genetic Parameters in the Absence of Genetic Data from Country-scale Health Datasets
+# Estimating Heritability and Genetic Correlations from Country-scale Health Datasets in the Absence of Genetic Data
 ## Heritability, Genetic Correlation, Environmental Correlation, and Phenotypic Correlation

 ### 1. Training_Data_H2.csv training dataset for the imputation of heritability